eMC - trusted, up to date and comprehensive information about medicines

 Insertion/removal warnings and precautions

-General Information: Insertion and removal may be associated with some pain and bleeding.
-In case of difficult insertion and/or exceptional pain or bleeding during or after insertion, physical examination and ultrasound should be performed immediately to exclude perforation of the uterine corpus or cervix (see also 'Perforation').
+Insertion and removal may be associated with some pain and bleeding.
+In case of difficult insertion and/or exceptional pain or bleeding during or after insertion, the possibility of perforation should be considered and appropriate steps should be taken, such as performing a physical examination and an ultrasound (see also 'Perforation').
+Physical examination alone (including checking of threads) may not be sufficient to exclude partial perforation.

 The procedure may precipitate fainting as a vasovagal reaction, or a seizure in an epileptic patient.
 In the event of early signs of a vasovagal attack, insertion may need to be abandoned or the system removed.
 The woman should be kept supine, the head lowered and the legs elevated to the vertical position if necessary in order to restore cerebral blood flow.
 A clear airway must be maintained; an airway should always be at hand.
 Persistent bradycardia may be controlled with intravenous atropine.
 If oxygen is available it may be administered.